Daniel Sachs

-Joen Daniel Sachs, (born April 2, 1970) is a Swedish business figure, entrepreneur and film producer.
+Joen Daniel Sachs, (born April 2, 1970) is a Swedish businessperson, entrepreneur and film producer.

 Early life and education

 Sachs grew up in Stockholm.
 His father Joen Sachs is a professor of architecture and his mother Lisbeth Sachs Öhrling, is a social anthropologist.
 His grandfather, Ragnar Sachs, was the CEO of Nordiska Kompaniet (NK), which was started by Sachs' great-grandfather, Josef Sachs.
 Sachs' great-great-grandfather, Simon Sachs, came from Germany to Stockholm in the early 1850s to work at Joseph Leja's department store at Regeringsgatan 5.

 Sachs holds an MBA (Master of Business Administration) from the Stockholm School of Economics and the Wharton School at the University of Pennsylvania.

 Career

 He first worked in the private equity firm Segulah during the 1990s.
 He served as a board member of the Spray group from 1995, where he became CEO from 2000 to 2001, leading a significant restructuring and rescue operation during the dot-com bubble difficulties.
 Between 2003 and 2022, he served as the CEO of the investment firm Proventus.

 He is also the founder and CEO of P Capital Partners, a lender and financial partner for entrepreneurial and family-owned businesses across Northern Europe.
 P Capital Partners was acquired by Sachs and its employees in 2013.
 Additionally, Sachs serves on the board of Wallenberg Investments AB.